Record and Playback Plugin

 action_name

-: The name of the record action to stop;
+: The name of the record action to be stopped;

 data='{